Search our comprehensive guide to find out how to dispose of specific items.

 Woven baskets and plastic laundry baskets in good condition can be donated to your local op shop: https://opshop.org [https://opshop.org] Baskets and buckets in poor condition can be placed in the red landfill bin or taken to the transfer stations.

-All batteries contain dangerous metals and chemicals.
+All batteries contain dangerous chemicals and precious metals.
 If sent to landfill these can leak and contaminate soil and groundwater.
-Batteries cannot be placed into street bins.
-Batteries can be recycled for free at Beaufort, Avoca and Snake Valley transfer stations [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Transfer-stations].
+Batteries placed into household bins can cause fires.
 Taking batteries to a specialised battery collection point ensures these metals are recovered and cannot cause environmental damage.
-Household batteries can be taken to the following facilities to be recycled: * Avoca Visitor Information Centre 122 High Street * Beaufort Community Resource Centre * Pyrenees Shire Municipal Office 5-7 Lawrence Street Beaufort * Planet Ark Recycling Near You: Accept Coincell, Lantern batteries and Mobile Phone Batteries. http://www.recyclingnearyou.com.au/ [http://www.recyclingnearyou.com.au/]
+Household batteries can be taken to the following facilities to be recycled: * Avoca Visitor Information Centre 122 High Street * Beaufort Community Resource Centre * Pyrenees Shire Municipal Office 5-7 Lawrence Street Beaufort * Batteries can be recycled for free at Beaufort, Avoca and Snake Valley transfer stations [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Transfer-stations]. * Planet Ark Recycling Near You: Accept Coincell, Lantern batteries and Mobile Phone Batteries. http://www.recyclingnearyou.com.au/ [http://www.recyclingnearyou.com.au/]

 Used car batteries, as well as other used lead-acid batteries are hazardous waste and should be disposed of appropriately.
 Vehicle batteries can be taken to the transfer station.
 If you have any questions about waste or the transfer stations, please contact our customer service team on 1300 PYRENEES (1300 797 363) [tel:1300797363].
-Batteries cannot be placed into street bins.
+Batteries cannot be placed into street or household bins.
 Batteries can be recycled for free at Beaufort, Avoca and Snake Valley transfer stations [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Transfer-stations].

 Donate your bicycle to Bicycles for Humanity [https://bicyclesforhumanity.com/donate/donate-your-bicycle/].
 Brainwave Bikes [https://brainwavebikes.org.au/] is a Melbourne-based social enterprise to donate, reuse and recycle bikes while providing employment and traineeships to people with a disability, and raising money for Brainwave Australia.
 ReCranked is a Y Ballarat initiative specialising in giving unwanted bikes new riders.
 We take old, unwanted, unused, broken or forgotten about bikes and revamp them into safe and serious modes of transport for those without wheels.
 ReCranked : Y Ballarat - Empowering young people [https://yballarat.org.au/recranked/]